allblackpanda/revethon_25/README.md

-# DM Rate Table Editor V1
+# Elastic Access Standalone Tool

 ## Overview

-DM Rate Table Editor V1 is a GUI-based application designed to manage rate tables for dynamic monetization.
+Elastic Access Standalone Tool is a GUI-based application designed to manage rate tables for dynamic monetization.
 The tool allows users to create, edit, delete, and post rate tables through an intuitive interface.
 It integrates with external APIs and provides additional functionalities such as customer entitlement management and reporting.

 ## Features